aryafmdev/100-Days-Of-Code/Log.md

 Day 5: August 05, 2025

 Thoughts: I would like to explain that my 100 Days of Code journal has been slightly delayed because I am currently on standby as my wife is about to give birth.
 Due to this situation, I haven't been able to stick to my usual coding routine.
 However, I'm still continuing my learning by practicing coding through mobile apps, which I can do from anywhere during this period.

+Day 6: August 09, 2025

+Today's progress: Try mastering if, else if and else again, and continue learning switch, case, and default.

+Thoughts: I missed reporting this progress yesterday.
+So the yesterday's progress I updating to this day.
+I don't know why but I think should repeat about concept if, else if, and else, because there is any connection between switch, case, and default.
+And learn when to use if, and when to use switch case.
+Keep practicing and learn again and again until really understanding about that concept.
+Because I think it's important in the real conditions when I working on the project.